zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

     * _encryptAssertions_ : never
     * _encryptNameIds_ : never

-### How to Test
+# How to Test

 The workflow of SAML Proxy is:

 End user hit the SP --> SP will take user to Asimba's discovery page to select IDP --> User will select IDP for authentication --> After successful authentication user will be logged into SP

 Gluu has an auto selector mechanism which automatically redirect user from specified SP to desired IDP for authentication.
-If you want to know more, please talk to us.
+If you want have questions, please open a ticket on [support](http://support.gluu.org).